jeremysb1/selenium_project/README.md

-# selenium_project
+# Python project with Selenium

-browser automation tool
+I built a browser automation tool.